Longevity of the Time Tree Roots Stay On

-How long will tree roots live after cutting down?
+How long do tree roots last after cutting them down?

 The factors that determine the longevity of Tree Roots